What is the Telephone Campaign?

 Are the students trained?

 Yes, the students received full training before the start of the Telephone Campaign.
-The students are also supported throughout the Campaign by the Development team and our Campaign Consultant.
+The students are also supported throughout the Campaign by the Development team.

 Shouldn’t the students be focusing on their studies?